ietf-wg-cellar/flac-specification/flac.md

 ## ISO Base Media File Format (MP4) mapping

 The full encapsulation definition of FLAC audio in MP4 files was deemed too extensive to include in this document.
 A definition document can be found at [@FLAC-in-MP4-specification].
-The definition document is summarized here.

 <reference anchor="FLAC-in-MP4-specification" target=" https://github.com/xiph/flac/blob/master/doc/isoflac.txt">
     <front>